Bullet4Men/Speed-Typing-Test/README.md

 ## How to Build and Run

-1. Clone the repository
+1. Clone the repository:
 `git clone https://github.com/Bullet4Men/Speed-Typing-Test`

 1. 1.
-If you use NixOS then do this
+If you use NixOS then do this:
 `nix-shell`

-2. Navigate to the project directory
+2. Navigate to the project directory:
 `cd Speed-Typing-Test`

-3. Compile the program
+3. Compile the program:
 `mkdir build && make`

-4. Run the program
+4. Run the program:
 `./build/speed_typing_test`

 ## Screenshots